-In addition, the Canadian Auditing and Assurance Standards Board continues to change auditing and assurance standards. (e.g., accounting estimates, audit risk, matters to communicate in auditor reports).
+In addition, the Canadian Auditing and Assurance Standards Board continues to change auditing and assurance standards.
+Recent changes include those to auditing accounting estimates and assessing audit risk.

-These changes require the Office to keep staff trained, maintain up-to-date audit methodology and practices, and often result in additional audit work effort.
-To minimize those costs, wherever possible, the Office leverages its involvement with other Canadian legislative offices.
+Changes require the Office to keep staff trained, maintain up-to-date audit methodology and practices, and often result in additional audit work effort.
+To minimize associated costs, wherever possible, the Office leverages its involvement with other Canadian legislative offices.
 In addition, the Office continuously looks for internal efficiencies like increased use of data analytics.